-How to Start a Nonprofit in North Dakota
+Starting a Nonprofit Organization in North Dakota Is Easy

 To start a North Dakota 501(c)(3) nonprofit organization, you'll need to first register a nonprofit corporation with the state of North Dakota, and then apply for tax exempt status under section 501(c)(3) with the Internal Revenue Service.